DesayoEm/clinical_trial_pipeline/Readme.md

 # ClinicalTrials.gov ELT Pipeline

-*This is a locally managed ETL - ELT hybrid pipeline built with production principles as a guide: fault tolerance, and separation of concerns.*
+*This is an ETL - ELT hybrid pipeline built with production principles as a guide: fault tolerance, and separation of concerns.*

 The pipeline ingests clinical trial data from ClinicalTrials.gov API, stages it in PostgreSQL, and transforms it using dbt into a dimensional model for analytics.